acmdas/das_fieldstones/appearances.md

 It will be clear that, in order to understand the enigmatic words which, in the Synoptic Gospels, are interposed between the parable of the Sower and its interpretation, we must hear sounding through them as an overtone both the voice of the prophet Isaiah and the familiar voice of the Psalmist inveighing against graven images.
 We cannot do otherwise than read them as alluding to idolatry.

 But to what kind of idolatry?
-It is quite impossible to assume that the *primary* idolatry—that is, the worship of images as *numinous*—of which the Children of Israel had once been wuilty, was in the mind of Jesus.
+It is quite impossible to assume that the *primary* idolatry—that is, the worship of images as *numinous*—of which the Children of Israel had once been guilty, was in the mind of Jesus.
 For how is it possible to fit any such allusion into the context?
 Moreover that kind of idolatry was no longer a besetting sin; it was one that had practically ceased to exist among the Jewish people.
-Thus, Conder in his *Outlines of the Life of Christ*, emphasizing the moral degereracy which prevailed among the Jews at the time of the Nativity, could write (my italics): ‘*Idolatry excepted*, the darkest pictures painted by the Old Testament prophets of ancient Israel were realized.’
+Thus, Conder in his *Outlines of the Life of Christ*, emphasizing the moral degeneracy which prevailed among the Jews at the time of the Nativity, could write (my italics): ‘*Idolatry excepted*, the darkest pictures painted by the Old Testament prophets of ancient Israel were realized.’

 Something has already been said in Chapter XVI of two different kinds of idolatry.
 It was not only the first and obvious kind of which the Old Testament prophets were aware.
 There are some twenty different Hebrew words which have been rendered ‘idol’ or ‘image’ in the Authorized Version, and in addition to the presence of a false or filthy spirituality, it is clear that the Hebrew writers associated with images the almost opposite notion of *emptiness* or *nothingness*—the absence of any spirituality whatsoever.
 It is also clear from the passages already quoted that it was this secondary view of idols which was conceived as likely to be transferred to the subjective state of the idolator: